chickooooo/technical-notes/kafka.md

 #### Consumer

-- Reads (subscribes to) messages from a Kafka topics.
+- A consumer reads (subscribes to) messages from one or more Kafka topics.
-- A consumer can belong to a consumer group for load balancing.
-- Each partition can be consumed by only one consumer from a consumer group.
+- Consumer properties:
+    - Reads messages sequentially within a partition.
+    - Maintains an **offset** to track progress.
+This offset can be stored in Kafka itself or externally.
+    - Can replay messages by replaying offset.

+Key points:
+- Unlike push-based systems, consumers pull data from the the broker.
+- This gives us flexibility in adding & removing consumers.

 <br>
 <br>

 #### Consumer group

-- A group of consumers that consumes from partitions of a topic.
+- A consumer group is a logical grouping of consumers that coordinate together to consume data from a topic.
-- They ensure load balancing and parallel processing.
+- It ensures load balancing and parallel processing.
+- Each partition can be consumed by only one consumer from a consumer group.
-- A consumer group gaurantees that each message is processed exactly once by the group.
+- A consumer group ensures that each message is processed exactly once by the group.

+Bahaviour:
+- If a group has less consumers than the number of partitions, then the load is distributed as evenly as possible.
+- If a group has same number of consumers and partitions, then the load is distributed evenly.
+- If a group has more consumers than the number of partitions, then extra consumers will sit ideal.

+Key points:
+- Each consumer group consumes independently the topic(s).
+- Each group maintains its own **offset tracking**.
+- Multiple independent consumer groups can process the same data differently (e.g., analytics, processing).

 <br>
 <br>